File SMDialog.mys

 item.UserTable.Panel="MyPanelName"

-Buttons and panels are tables with variables like Left, Top, Right, Bottom, Caption, Help...
-Table elements can be functions, and this is massively used by buttons.
+Components and panels are tables with variables like Left, Top, Right, Bottom, Caption, Help...
+Table elements can be functions, and this is massively used by components.

 By default there is a "main" panel and positions are from the left top corner of the window, but in case of contextual menu, you'll see that relative positions is very handy.